Homotopy theory of symmetric powers: Transfer of model structures

 \defi A {\it Hopf adjunction\/} is an adjunction between monoidal categories such that there is a functorial isomorphism for $C\in\C$, $D\in\D$,

 \xdefi

 \rema If the monoidal products $\t_{\C}$ and $\t_\D$ are closed, this is equivalent to~$G$ being strong closed, i.e., internal homs are preserved up to a coherent isomorphism. \xrema

-\prop Suppose the model structure on monoidal model category~$\D$ is transferred along a Hopf adjunction between monoidal model categories.
+\prop Suppose the adjunction $(F, G)$ is a Hopf adjunction.
 Also suppose that $G$ preserves pushouts along maps of the form $D \t F(s)$, where $D \in \D$ is any object and $s$ is any morphism in $S$.
-Let $S$ be a class of cofibrations in~$\C'$.
+Let $S$ be a class of cofibrations in~$\C$.
 We say that a property of the class~$S$ \emph{transfers}, if the same property holds for~$F(S)$.

-\begin{enumerate}[(i)] \item Suppose $\C$ and $\D$ are left proper.
+\begin{enumerate}[(i)] \item Suppose $\D$ is left proper.
 Then the (acyclic) h-monoidality of $S$ transfers.
 The h-monoidality of $\C$ transfers to~$\D$ if $\D$ is pretty small.

 \item The flatness of $S$ transfers.
 The flatness of $\C$ transfers to $\D$ if $\D$ is pretty small and h-monoidal.

 \item If $G$ also preserves filtered colimits then the monoid axiom transfers from~$\C$ to~$\D$. \end{enumerate} \xprop